ratt-ru/fundamentals_of_interferometry/README.md

-# fundamentals_of_interferometry
+# Fundamentals of Radio Interferometry

-Fundamentals of Radio Interferometry
+An ipython notebook-based book on the fundamentals of radio interferometry